 April 25, 2024

 Williams students are not asked to take out loans as part of our financial aid program.
 All students have the opportunity to borrow as a financing option, but loans will never be packaged in your financial aid award from Williams.
 A provisional credit for your accepted loan (Federal Direct Loan or Williams Loan) or approved loan (private loan) will be reflected in your student account for the applicable semester.
 If required application materials are incomplete and unreviewed by the date anticipated, the provisional credit will expire and be removed from your student account, thereby creating a balance due.
+Certification and awarding of loans begin in July each year.

 Federal Direct Student Loan